polystat/eog/README.md

 $ java -jar eog.jar --help
 ```

-For example, this is the input EO program:
+For example, this is an input EO program:

 ```
 [n] > fibo